Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Setup and Deployment

 **IMPORTANT NOTE:** As with all Azure Deployments, this will incur associated costs.
-Remember to teardown all related resources after use.
+Remember to teardown all related resources after use to avoid unnecessary costs.
 See [here](#deployed-resources) for list of deployed resources.

 1. **Initial Setup**
    1. Ensure that: